 Prof. Dr. Mohammad Hadi Dehghani is a Full Professor at the Tehran University of Medical Sciences (TUMS), School of Public Health, Department of Environmental Health Engineering, Tehran, Iran.
 His scientific research interests include the Environmental Health Sciences.
 He is the author of various research studies published at national and international journals, conference proceedings and head of several research project at the TUMS.
 He has authored 10 books and more than 200 full papers published in peer- reviewed journals.
 He is reviewer, Editorial Board member and Guest Editor in many internal and international journals and is member of several international science committees around the world.
 He is a supervisor and advisor for PhD and MSc theses at the TUMS.
 He is currently also a member of the Iranian Association of Environmental Health (IAEH) and member of the Institute for Environmental Research (IER) at the TUMS.
 He is Editor for 7 Elsevier edited books: 1) Soft computing techniques in solid waste and wastewater management, 2) Green technologies for the de-fluoridation of water, 3) Environmental and health management of novel coronavirus disease (COVID-19), 4) Pesticides remediation technologies from water and wastewater, 5) COVID-19 and sustainable development goals, 6) Sustainable materials for sensing and remediation of noxious pollutants, 7) Industrial Wastewater Treatment - Emerging Technologies for Sustainability.

-Dr. Simone Grassini is Associate Professor in the Department of Social Studies at the University of Stavanger, Norway
+Dr. Simone Grassini is Associate Professor at the University of Bergen, Norway

 His primary research interests include interdisciplinary approaches challenging the big questions on the evolution of the human brain and the interaction between humans and the environment.